jdsteinbach/jdsteinbach.github.io/_posts/2014-10-14-css-repetition-basically-whack-mole.md

 ## If you never repeat declarations, you&#8217;ll repeat selectors.

-If I were going to try this, I&#8217;d build a bunch of Sass %placeholders (all pattern library style) and @extend them from all the appropriate selectors.
+If I were going to try this, I&#8217;d build a bunch of Sass `%placeholder`s (all pattern library style) and `@extend` them from all the appropriate selectors.

 ## If you use single-function selectors, you&#8217;ll repeat classes throughout your HTML markup.